Peak District Nordic Walking FestivalTissington 4th - 5th May 2018

-The walk is completed by a long steady climb up Millway Lane back to Alstonefield and back to the famous George pub for brunch.
+The walk is completed by a long steady climb up Millway Lane back to Alstonefield.

 A great way to discover the village of Tissington and a small section of the Trail at a steady pace.
-Starting from the hub and finishing at the Hall you have the choice of pre-booking a private tour inside the hall at the end of the walk.
+Starting from the hub and finishing at the Hall you have the choice of pre-booking a private i hour tour inside the hall at the end of the walk.
 (Tour of Hall only available on Friday at 4.30pm.
 Activity A076 – requires separate booking)

 Get a taste of village life before hitting the trail.
 It is one of the prettiest and most unspoilt villages not only in Derbyshire but in the whole of the country featuring many quintessential shops and cottages.